Samuel-Cavada/Tenable-Nessus-Highlights/README.md

 # Tenable-Nessus-Highlights

-➜ Conducted both authenticated and unauthenticated vulnerability scans using Tenable Nessus to identify and prioritize security risks.
+➜ Conducted both authenticated and unauthenticated vulnerability scans using Tenable Nessus to identify, assess, and prioritize security risks across systems.